anthonyec/news/README.md

 ## Experimental features
 - **Peak** - You can look at comments without leaving the page by pressing the **⦿** icon.
 It's like a worse version of macOS's Quick Look

+## How to Install
+Bung the files on some cheap shared hosting server.
+Done